willroberts/raven-shield-2020/SERVERS.md

 This section will cover hosting a Raven Shield server with [MarkMods.com](https://www.markmods.com).
 MarkMods is one of the few vendors to still offer Raven Shield gameservers.

-From the [Raven Shield page](https://www.markmods.com/gameserverhosting/Rainbow%20Six%203:Raven%20Shield/), choose a number of player slots, a server location, and a billing frequency.
+1. From the [Raven Shield page](https://www.markmods.com/gameserverhosting/Rainbow%20Six%203:Raven%20Shield/), choose a number of player slots, a server location, and a billing frequency.
 Smaller servers will cost around $1/slot, while larger servers can be more efficient (around $0.50/slot).
-Finish the signup process.

-**Basic Setup**
+1. Finish the signup process.
 1. Open your server in the control panel.
   1. Under Control Panel, Stop the server.
   1. Under Configuration, make sure `Use FTP config` is enabled.
 Save at the bottom.